kway/commute.rb/README.md

     30 17 * * 1-5 /path/to/commute.rb -t '+19175551212' -a '1500 market street, philadelphia, pa' -b '160 N Gulph Rd, King of Prussia, PA' -d

 ##Known Bugs / Problems
 There is absolutely no error handling in the app.
-It's quick, dirty, and I only scanned the API docs.
+It's quick, dirty, and I didn't even read the API docs.
+Frankly, it's surprising that it works at all, even for my limited use case.

 ##Author
 Kevin Way of Sector, Inc. (http://getsector.com)